Do commercial, governmental and non-profit entities

 ~ WHAT can I offer my clientele to encourage their loyalty?

-As you stare at your growing list of goals, pencil in the strategies you will use to implement these improvements.
+As you stare at your growing list of goals, pencil in the strategies you will use to implement each improvement.
 Even when financial concerns, manpower, and other resources are limited, you can make some progress every day.
 As one of Covey’s classic books on the principles of successful organization suggests,it is optimal to base our choices on doing what is truly important, but not urgent.
-By so doing, we can work our way through the quagmire of incomplete projects to reach a point where we can stay ahead of the crises that once materialized on a daily basis and enjoy greater fulfillment in both our professional and personal living!
+By so doing, we can work our way through the quagmire of incomplete projects to be able stay ahead of the crises that once materialized on a daily basis.
+This will brings greater fulfillment in both our professional and personal living!

 What are you doing to encourage the next generation of